 - policies of insurance.

-A dutiable transaction is any transaction in respect of which the Stamp Duty Act imposes stamp duty.
-It includes transactions undertaken without a dutiable instrument, provided they would have been subject to stamp duty if a dutiable instrument had been used (ie you cannot transfer dutiable property to another person and avoid stamp duty by not making the transfer in writing).
+Stamp duty also applies to transactions undertaken without a dutiable instrument, provided they would have been subject to stamp duty if a dutiable instrument had been used.
+In other words, a person cannot transfer dutiable property to another person and avoid stamp duty by not making the transfer in writing.

 What is dutiable property?

 Stamp duty is generally imposed if a dutiable instrument or dutiable transaction relates to dutiable property, which includes land and certain business assets (eg goodwill).
 It also includes options to purchase dutiable property, and rights to use intellectual property.
-Shares and units are not specifically dutiable property so they usually are not subject to stamp duty.
-However, shares in land rich companies may be subject to landholder duty.
+Shares and units are not subject to stamp duty.
+However, shares in land-rich companies may be subject to landholder duty.